Itsabhishek7py/Welltoodit/sunburst-weather-map/README.md

 Download: Save the index.html file to your local machine.

-Get an API Key: This app requires a free API key from OpenWeatherMap.org.
-Sign up on their website to get your key.

 Open: Open the index.html file in any modern web browser (e.g., Chrome, Firefox, Safari).

-How to Use
+How to Use:

-Enter API Key: When the app first loads, you will see a form asking for your API key.
-Paste your key from OpenWeatherMap into the input field and click "Save".
-You only need to do this once per session.

 Search Location: Enter the name of a city (e.g., "Tokyo", "New York") or country in the main search bar.

 Get Weather: Click the "Search" button or press Enter.

 View Results: The app will display a loading indicator, followed by the complete weather card for your selected location.
-If the city isn't found or the API key is wrong, a clear error message will be shown.